To schedule an appointment for NIV services, please follow the below steps.

 The guards will no longer be allowed to secure laptops or large Personal Electronic Devices of visitors to the U.S. Embassy.
 You are welcome to secure such devices in your vehicle in the car park.
 If you are not able to secure such devices we are prevented from granting you access to the Embassy.
 It is advisable to leave such devices at home to prevent any issues when entering the U.S. Embassy.

-You can find out more about each type of visa from the travel.state.gov website, or by clicking on the Visa Types below.
-To Apply for a Visa, follow the steps above.
+You can find out more about each type of visa from the travel.state.gov website, or by clicking on the Visa Type below.

 Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay, or an immigrant visa for permanent residence.
 Visitor visas are nonimmigrant visas for persons who want to enter the United States temporarily for business (visa category B-1), tourism, pleasure or visiting (visa category B-2), or a combination of both purposes (B-1/B-2).